shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 ## Task 1.2 Editing Your Files

-There are **two** ways to trim a audio or video file once it has been placed on the track.
+There are **two** ways to trim an audio or video file once it has been placed on the track.

 ---

 ### Adjust Duration
 {: .text-gamma }

-1. To adjust the duration of a audio/video clip, simply **right-click** your media file on the track to reveal an options menu.
+1. To adjust the duration of an audio/video clip, simply **right-click** your media file on the track to reveal an options menu.

 2. **Click** [Duration] to open the *Adjust Duration* window.